op7ic/EDR-Testing-Script/README.md

 **Coverage**

-The following attacks are currently covered by this script:
+The following techniques are currently covered by this script:

 | ATT&CK  | LOLBAS | Invoke-CradleCrafter |
 | ------------- | ------------- | ------------- |